• Key-Fobs-Key-Cards-Access-Control-Union-Alarm-Calgary

 Meanwhile, the ProxKey III is a proximity card keyfob for access control offering HID proximity technology in a pocket-sized device.
 The proximity card keyfob easily attaches to a key ring, badge clip or lanyard.
 Built to withstand harsh operating environments, the ProxKey III withstands more use than most proximity cards.

-Proximity Key Cards and Key Fobss from ICT:
+Proximity Key Fobs – Key Cards from ICT:

-ICT manufactures a range of key cards – key fobs and tags for the 125kHz and MIFARE/DESFire range of products.
+ICT manufactures a range of key fobs – key cards and tags for the 125kHz and MIFARE/DESFire range of products.
 This includes multiple technology cards (with low and high-frequency technology in one card).
 When it comes to the end-user, there is little visible difference between a 125kHz card and a 13.56MHz card.

 In fact, there is very little difference when presenting a card at the reader.
 Consequently, it will either open the door or deny entry.
 What happens behind the scenes is quite different, however.
 Apart from the frequency used to transmit the data, there are numerous differences in card structure, security and the cards read range.

-To learn more about ICT credentials, contact Union Alarm in Calgary.
+To learn more about key fobs – key cards and credentials, contact Union Alarm in Calgary.

 Customer Testimonials